Q: What is the Inflation Reduction Act?

 A: Yes.
 The U.S. Environmental Protection Agency is working to implement the Greenhouse Gas Reduction Fund.
 The GGRF will fund three programs with a strong focus on low- and moderate-income communities.
 The National Clean Investment Fund will use $14 billion to create a network of “green banks” around the country to finance the deployment of technologies that reduce greenhouse gases.
 The Clean Communities Investment Accelerator will allocate $6 billion to community lenders in low- and moderate-income communities.
 Finally, the Solar for All will deploy $7 billion to support residential solar in low-income and disadvantaged communities.

 Q: What is the timeline for receiving a tax credit or an eligible cash rebate under the IRA?

 A: Tax credits are available for improvements made to your home starting in 2023.
-With respect to cash rebates, the Act does not include any specific timeline for its implementation by the U.S. Department of Energy or state energy offices.
-The federal government will allocate funds to individual states, and the state government will then need to create new programs to oversee these funds, including determining cash rebate values and eligibility rules.
+With respect to cash rebates, the Act does not include any specific implementation timeline.
+The federal government recently opened the application for rebate funds to individual states, and Massachusetts DOER will need to create new programs to oversee these funds, including determining cash rebate values and eligibility rules.
 The Sponsors of Mass Save look forward to collaborating with our partners in Massachusetts state government to design and implement approaches that allow customers to leverage these new sources of funding when taking advantage of complementary offerings from the Mass Save programs.
 We will continue to provide updates through MassSave.com as additional details become available.

 Disclaimer: This summary does not represent tax advice.
-Outside tax counsel may be required to consider tax credit project structure, and rules and guidance from the Federal government are pending.
+Outside tax counsel may be required to consider tax credit project structure, and rules and guidance from the Federal government and the Massachusetts government are pending.